 There are a lot more things you can configure when calling this API.
 The full documentation can be found here.
 Note that the security model in that documentation differs from the one in this article.

 First you need to call the service to make room for your file.
 Use postman to issue a call configured like this:

 VERB: PUT URI: https://[storagename].file.core.windows.net/[sharename][/subdir]/[filename][Your SAS Key from earlier] HEADERS: x-ms-type:file x-ms-content-length:file size in bytes

 So, if I was tasked with uploading a 102-byte file, called myfile.txt to the share above, the call would look like this:

 Now, it is time to upload the file, or to fill the space we created in the last call.
 Once again there is a lot mot you can set when uploading a file.
 Consult the documentation.
 Use postman to issue a call configured like this:

 VERB: PUT URI: https://[storagename].file.core.windows.net/[sharename][/subdir]/[filename]?comp=range&[Your SAS Key from earlier] (remove the ?-sign you got when copying from the portal).

 Note that you have to add comp=range as an operation.

 Looking at the headers, the first one means that we want to “update the data on the storage”.
 The second one is a but trickier.
 It tells what part of the space on the storage account to update, or what part of the file if you will.
 Usually this is the whole file so you set it to 0 for the startbyte and then the length of the file in bytes minus 1.
 The last one, is content-length.
 This is the length of the request body in bytes.
-In postman, this value cannot be set but is filled for you automatically depending on the size of the request body.
+In Postman, this value cannot be set but is filled for you automatically depending on the size of the request body, you can simply omit it if you want to.
 If you are using some other method for sending the request, you have to calculate the value.

 So, returning to the 102-byte file earlier, the call would look like this: